zepadovani/2021_CMMR_arquivos/README.md

 # 2021_CMMR_arquivos

-Sound files used in the paper are in the foldes sounds.
+Sound files used in the paper are in the folder ``sounds''.